 Skivvies, undies, underwear, under-roos, panties, boxers or briefs, chonies, neglige, unmentionables – whatever you call them, we all want the same things from our underwear.
 We want the general area where our legs connect to our torso to have all day comfort, breathability, and be free of moisture and odor.
-These are not lofty aspirations, in fact, they’re very attainable.
+These are not lofty aspirations, in fact, they are well within reach.
 The easiest way to achieve a heavenly bum is, of course, by wearing natural clothing.

 temperature & moisture regulation in your underwear

-Natural fabrics, such as cotton, and semi-synthetic fabrics, such as modal and lyocell, are much better candidates for your undies than synthetic fabrics (polyester, nylon, acrylic, etc.) for a number of reasons.
+Natural fabrics, such as cotton, and semi-synthetic fabrics, such as modal and lyocell, are much better candidates for your undies than synthetics (polyester fabric, nylon or polyamide fabric, acrylic fabric, etc.) for a number of reasons.
 First and foremost, is temperature regulation.
 Natural fibers are much more effective temperature regulators.
 This means they keep you cool or warm as needed.
-In this case, they’re most likely keeping you cooler.
-This helps prevent you from sweating and bacteria from growing.
+With this particular piece of clothing, natural fabrics are most likely keeping you cooler.
+This temperature regulation helps prevent you from sweating and bacteria from growing.
 But you will sweat, and when you do, natural fibers are also much for effective for moisture control.
-Natural clothing is much more absorbent than synthetics.
+Natural clothing is much more absorbent than synthetic fabric clothing.
 This will help you feel dry down there throughout the day, as well as prevent yeast infections.

 Another biggie is bacteria.
 You might be thinking, “but I wash between each wear, it doesn’t matter.”
 Oh, but it does.
-A remarkable amount of bacteria can grow within the time of that one wear and we’re finding out that when it comes to synthetics, a wash might not clean the clothing as well as we think.
-Bacteria love polyester.
+A remarkable amount of bacteria can grow within the time of that one wear and we’re finding out that when it comes to synthetic fabrics, a wash might not clean the synthetic clothing as well as we think.
+Bacteria love polyester fabric and polyamide fabric.
 Additionally, many of us don’t wash our jeans too often – which is fine! – but this means there may already be some bacteria hanging around in that area (your crotch area).